ylw311/DistractionBlocker-ChromeEXT/README.md

 # DistractionBlocker-ChromeEXT

-As per request here's a chrome extension that redirects any Instagram pages, excluding DMs, back to your inbox - sorry, no reels for you :)
+Chrome extension that redirects any Instagram pages, excluding DMs, back to your inbox - sorry, no reels for you :)

 Blocks youtube and reddit too